-• Get to know the Internet resources proposed in the Culture and Art Study list.

-• Consider the three main directions of information technology and art sphere synthesis.

-• Put the Internet recourses names you have just studded in the appropriate column of the table:
+- Get to know the Internet resources proposed in the Culture and Art Study list. - Consider the three main directions of information technology and art sphere synthesis. - Put the Internet recourses names you have just studded in the appropriate column of the table:

-Databases which are the cores of digital libraries and virtual museums Applicationes of computer technology in art design Information and communication technologies for art study
+Databases which are the Applicationes of computer Information and

+cores of digital libraries technology in art design communication

+and virtual museums technologies for art study

 services

 1 1 1

 2 2 2

+•••